Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 Cybersecurity professionals know malicious hackers’ tactics, techniques, and procedures.
 The cyber threat landscape constantly evolves, from phishing emails to botnets to ransomware, as attackers find new ways to breach networks and compromise systems.
 But there’s an emerging hybrid threat that cybersecurity teams must be aware of: the Thoughtnet.

-Thoughtnet plays a central role in most modern large-scale disinformation campaigns.
+Thoughtnet plays a central role in most modern large-scale narrative attack campaigns.
 The Thoughtnet is a complex network of advanced bots that:

 1. Have digital personas aligning with a target audience,